philmorefkoung/Topoformer/README.md

 # Topoformer: Topology-Infused Transformers for Medical Imaging

-Code for the paper: "Topoformer: Topology-Infused Transformers for Medical Imaging" Topoformer consists of two models:
+Code for the paper: "Topoformer: Topology-Infused Transformers for Medical Imaging" <br>
+Topoformer consists of two models: <br>
-	TopoGate: Image guided topological embeddings, allowing us to use the best filtration width per dataset
+- TopoGate: Image guided topological embeddings, allowing us to use the best filtration width per dataset <br>
-	TopoSupCon:  An augmentation free variant of Supervised Contrastive Learning via a sliding band filtration sequence We also provide the code to our sliding band filtration method.
+- TopoSupCon:  An augmentation free variant of Supervised Contrastive Learning via a sliding band filtration sequence <br>

+We also provide the code to our sliding band filtration method.

 ---